Last Updated on September 7, 2023

 Our guide to Christmas in Durham starts with events that fall on specific dates and weekends before moving on to fun that you can enjoy throughout the season.

-With a nice mix of festive fun, we think you’re going to enjoy this time of year in Bull City.
+With a nice mix of festive fun, we think you will enjoy this time of year in Bull City.

 Read More: Christmas in North Carolina (the Best Holiday Events)